-- In a YouGov poll in 2014 commissioned by the NUT, almost half of teachers (49%) reported that malnutrition or hunger was affecting the ability of pupils to concentrate.8
+- In a YouGov poll in 2014 commissioned by the NUT, almost half of teachers (49%) reported that malnutrition or hunger was affecting the ability of pupils to concentrate.
+6

 - The NUT conducted a survey of its primary members in March 2017 to gauge the extent of school holiday hunger.
-A total of 619 responses were received over a two-week period.9 Half of respondents stated that they noticed the effects of holiday hunger on their pupils and, of these, 80% said that the number of pupils in their school affected by holiday hunger had increased over the last two years.
+Half of respondents stated that they noticed the effects of holiday hunger on their pupils and, of these, 80% said that the number of pupils in their school affected by holiday hunger had increased over the last two years.
+7

 - Poor and insecure housing impacts the most on those in poverty and impacts on children’s educational experience.
-According to official Government statistics, over 75,740 households were living in temporary accommodation at the end of December 2016.10 The number of families with dependent children and/or pregnant woman placed in B&B-style accommodation increased from 630 at the end of March 2010 to 2,780 at the end of December 2016.11
+According to official Government statistics, over 78,930 households were living in temporary accommodation at the end of December 2017.
+The number of families with dependent children placed in B&B-style accommodation increased from 740 at the end of June 2010 to 2,030 at the end of December 2017.
+8

 - Teachers recognise, and are committed to, the principle that education can make an enormous difference to children’s lives, but schools and teachers cannot address society-wide inequity and the effects of poverty on educational achievement alone.
 That is the job of Government.

-- This does not mean that schools cannot improve educational outcomes for disadvantaged children but to deny the role of outside factors in entrenching educational disadvantage is simply not realistic, nor is it fair.
+- These findings are broadly consistent with earlier research including a 2003 study by the Department for Education and Skills which found that, when a “progress” indicator was considered, only 8-13% of the variation at the end of secondary schooling attainment was explained by the school.
+9 This does not mean that schools cannot improve educational outcomes for disadvantaged children but to deny the role of outside factors in entrenching educational disadvantage is simply not realistic, nor is it fair.

 - Increasing levels of poverty are putting schools under greater pressure.
 Schools serving deprived communities are dealing with extra challenges including child mental and physical health issues, the impact of unemployment, and higher crime rates.